 Administrative information Manufacturer name and address The application should identify the name and location of the legal manufacturer who is placing the devices on the market.
 This should be consistent across the device labels, IFU and Declarations of Conformity.
 The Single Registration Number (SRN) of the legal manufacturer should be identified.
 EU Authorised Representative name and address The name and location of the EU Authorised Representative should be identified if required.
 Only one EU Representative should be identified, and this should be consistent across the device labels, IFU and Declarations of Conformity.
 The Single Registration Number (SRN) of the EU Authorised Representative should be identified.
 File date and issue number The file status and revision history should be provided.
 Individual documents should also indicate date, revision history and status.
+Applicable legislations The application should identify the name and location of the legal manufacturer who is placing the devices on the market.
+This should be consistent across the device labels, IFU and Declarations of Conformity.
+The Single Registration Number (SRN) of the legal manufacturer should be identified.
+Device identification The name and location of the EU Authorised Representative should be identified if required.
+Only one EU Representative should be identified, and this should be consistent across the device labels, IFU and Declarations of Conformity.
+The Single Registration Number (SRN) of the EU Authorised Representative should be identified.
+Manufacturer name and address The file status and revision history should be provided.
+Individual documents should also indicate date, revision history and status.
 Applicable legislations Please indicate which Regulations and / or Directives apply.
 If a device is governed by multiple regulations or directives, all applicable regulations / directives should be identified.
-For example: If the device is intended to be used in accordance with both the MDR and 89/686/EEC (personal protective equipment), ensure that fulfilment of the relevant basic health and safety requirements of Directive 89/686/EEC have been met.
-If the device is also machinery (within Article 2a of 2006/42/EC), ensure fulfilment of the relevant basic health and safety requirements of Directive 2006/42/EC Annex I have been met.
-If the devices have been impacted by subsequent directives / regulations (e.g. 2005/50/EC, 2003/12/EC, 722/2012, 207/2012) ensure that these are identified and any new requirements met.
+For example: If the device is intended to be used in accordance with both the MDR and 89/686/EEC (personal protective equipment), ensure that fulfillment of the relevant basic health and safety requirements of Directive 89/686/EEC have been met.
+If the device is also machinery (within Article 2a of 2006/42/EC), ensure fulfillment of the relevant basic health and safety requirements of Directive 2006/42/EC Annex I have been met.

+Administrative information If the devices have been impacted by subsequent directives / regulations (e.g. 2005/50/EC, 2003/12/EC, 722/2012, 207/2012) ensure that these are identified and any new requirements met.
 Device identification A complete list of product codes should be provided.
 GMDN Code and Device Category / Generic Device Group should be identified.
 Device classification Please indicate the device classification and rationale per MDR Annex VIII.
 The rationale should address each point of the selected classification rule.
 If multiple classification rules apply, all should be identified.
-If the device contains multiple components that on their own might be classed differently, please note:

-Administrative information If several rules apply to the same device, based on the performance specified for the device by the manufacturer, the strictest rules resulting in the higher classification shall apply.
+If the device contains multiple components that on their own might be classed differently, please note: If several rules apply to the same device, based on the performance specified for the device by the manufacturer, the strictest rules resulting in the higher classification shall apply.
 Related previous submissions Details of any other submissions relevant to the application, including BSI reference number (SMO) should be provided.
 Accessories The following information should be provided for any accessories (including Class I) associated with the device: Brief description of the accessory/accessories and how they are used with the device(s); Classification of the accessories and rationale for classification; • Technical Documentation references (file name, issue status, date).
 Please note (as indicated in Section 6.5 of the main document), evidence should also be provided within the Technical Documentation to demonstrate compatibility of the devices with any applicable accessories